zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 ### Multifactor authentication support (MFA)

 Zowe Explorer supports the use of MFA tokens for authentication.
-When using zOSMF profiles it is required to connect through the Zowe API Mediation Layer (API ML).
-Suggested use case for MFA authentication using Zowe Explorer is by logging into the API ML via the right-click login action in Zowe Explorer and when prompted for password enter the MFA token in place of user password, the API will return a JSON token (JWT) that will be used for further authentication.
+To use MFA when using zOSMF profiles, it is required to connect through the Zowe API Mediation Layer (API ML).
+The suggested use case for MFA authentication using Zowe Explorer is to log into the API ML via the right-click login action in Zowe Explorer and, when prompted for password, enter the MFA token in place of the password.
+Then the API will return a JSON token (JWT) that will be used for further authentication.

 You can find more information regarding MFA support in Zowe's documentation on [integrating with API Mediation Layer](https://docs.zowe.org/stable/user-guide/cli-using-integrating-apiml/).